VishalRathod21/ML_Model_Training_Visualization/README.md

-# Automated Machine Learning Dashboard 🚀🤖📊
+# MLFlowX: Automating Machine Learning at Your Fingertips🤖📊 🚀🤖📊

 ## Overview
-The **Automated Machine Learning Dashboard** is a user-friendly tool that simplifies the process of exploring datasets, preprocessing data, and training machine learning models.
+The **Machine Learning Training Model Dashboard** is a user-friendly tool that simplifies the process of exploring datasets, preprocessing data, and training machine learning models.
 This tool is ideal for beginners and experts alike, offering a guided interface to go from raw data to trained models in just a few clicks.

 ---